-Providers who are paid under capitation must submit claims within the same timely filing limit required in their provider agreement with Great Plains Medicare Advantage or non-capitated claims to capture encounter data as required per your Great Plains Medicare Advantage Provider Agreement.
+Providers who are paid under capitation must submit claims to capture encounter data within 365 days or the same timely filing limit required in their provider agreement with Great Plains Medicare Advantage.

 Explanation of Payment (EOP)/Remittance Advice (RA)

 The EOP/RA statement is sent to the provider after Great Plains Medicare Advantage has determined coverage and payment.
 The statement provides a detailed description of how the claim was processed.